Will Kuba go to Cuba? A travel log of a globetrotter (currently) and an honorary first Apifier (always)

 So it has been a six-year-long ride like that for me so far, fun in some ways but kind of hard in others.
 I would say that lately everything's been changing almost every month.
 I’ve been responsible for critical technical aspects that needed to be adapted quickly.
 In addition, I was trying to bring new ideas into the company - which is quite normal for a startup mentality but tends to get difficult over time.
 I would say I did the hard work there and generally love what I do, but at some point, I realized I had to step back for a while and take a rest.
 Besides, when else is a good time to follow my dream to travel and explore the world?

-Exploring the beauties of North America 🏔
+Exploring the beauty of North America 🏔

 Some good bits